The Lieutenant Governor

 The Premier is the head of government in Alberta.
 The leader of the political party with the most seats in the Legislative Assembly becomes the Premier.
 While the Premier does not need to be a Member of the Legislative Assembly to lead the province, he does need to be an MLA to sit in the Legislature and participate in debate.

-The Honourable Dave Hancock is the current Premier of Alberta, President of Executive Council and Chair of the Agenda and Priorities Committee.
-He is also the MLA for the riding of Edmonton-Whitemud.
+The Honorable Jim Prentice is the Premier of Alberta, President of Executive Council and Chair of the Agenda and Priorities Committee.

 Executive Council is made up of the Premier and cabinet ministers.
 Its role is to put government policy into practice.
 The Premier is the head of Executive Council, and chooses cabinet ministers from elected members of his party.